lh3/minisv/README.md

 higher fraction on a column is correlated with higher specificity for the caller on the column.

-Minise seamlessly parses the VCF format and the minisv format.
+Minisv seamlessly parses the VCF format and the minisv format.
 It has been tested with Severus, Sniffles2, cuteSV, SAVANA, SVision-Pro, nanomonsv, SvABA and GRIPSS.